michaelbZA/my-website/content/posts/003-vscode.md

 - Create multiple terminals by clicking the `+` button
 - Split terminal views with the split button
 - Switch between terminals with the dropdown
-- Rename terminals for better organization
+- Rename terminals for better organisation

 You can configure your default shell in settings:
 1. Open Command Palette (`Ctrl+Shift+P`)